icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/crawl-process-overview.md

 #### 2) Request a list of templates and do a template crawl

-Before running a full crawl, it's important to test how the crawler handles various templates and elements on the site - especially new ones.
+> **Tip:** Before running a full crawl, it's important to test how the crawler handles various templates and elements on the site - especially new ones.
 This helps identify potential issues with capture and playback.

 - Request any new additional templates be added to this document: [Sitecore templates and examples ](https://icaew.sharepoint.com/:w:/s/digitalarchive/EY-WRGmke3VGmyYkTdEDDYMBfZ5nyLgefubtdJNa4WMfDQ?e=CMGN8D&CID=db808ef5-54c9-52fb-079f-87384e3ca7aa&ovuser=30a7efd6-7f05-437d-bc19-e7c6df3892f1%2CCraig.McCarthy%40icaew.com&clickparams=eyJBcHBOYW1lIjoiVGVhbXMtRGVza3RvcCIsIkFwcFZlcnNpb24iOiIxNDE1LzI1MDMwMjAxMDEwIiwiSGFzRmVkZXJhdGVkVXNlciI6ZmFsc2V9)